 We provide a range of writing experiences both self-chosen and guided.
-We introduce the School's handwriting script (letters start at the top and end with a flick) and encourage pupils to have a go at writing independently - known as "brave writing".
-We introduce word books during the course of the year.
+We teach correct letter formation as we introduce each letter sound using the School's handwriting script (letters start at the top and end with a flick) and encourage pupils to use their phonic sound knowledge to have a go at writing independently.